rsmullen/mercury6_binary/README.rst

 We've created a modified version of the original Mercury code from John Chambers (http://www.arm.ac.uk/~jec/home.html) that can work for either single stars or binary stars.
 This uses the exact same input formats as the original.
 A full explanation of all inputs and outputs is given in ``mercury.man.``

+If you want a nice python wrapper for initializing Mercury simulations, see Adam Sutherland's code quicksilver at https://github.com/adamsutherland/quicksilver.

 Notable contents of this repository
 ---------------------------